 A famous study in 1999 used a machine by Temple Grandin, Autism advocate who is on the spectrum themselves, called “The Hug Machine”.
 This study made strides in sensory integration therapy, and ultimately, found “deep pressure stimulation to be beneficial to people with Autism.”

 This study consisted of 67 children diagnosed with Autism, from ages 5 to 16.
 In the end, both participants and their parents, when given the choice between a weighted blanket or a normal blanket, giving the weighted blanket an obvious preference for both child and parent alike.

-Now that we know the science behind it, it’s time to think about whether a weighted blanket is the right choice for you.
+Now that we have answered what does a weighted blanket does for a child with autism, it’s time to think about whether a weighted blanket is the right choice for you.
 Various factors, such as age and where your child is on the spectrum all come into play when deciding if to use a weighted blanket, and this simple questionnaire is perfect for learning if these blankets are right for you!

 The first thing to know is how old your child is.
-This greatly affects your choice in a weighted blanket, as for children aged 9 and younger, it’s recommended to get a lower weighted blanket or to use another form of sensory integration therapy altogether.
-A good note of rule is to get 10% to 20% of the patient’s body weight.
+For children aged 9 and younger, get a lightweight blanket.
+A good note of rule is to get 10% to 12% of the child’s body weight.

 Next, an important question is, specifically, how much does your child weigh?
-This information is vital and must be known if you’re interested in purchasing a weighted blanket, as getting the wrong size of blanket can be very dangerous to a child with Autism.
-Using the 10 to 20% body weight mentioned earlier, you can figure out what blanket is perfect for your child’s needs.
+This information is vital.
+Using the 10 to 12% body weight mentioned earlier, you can figure out what blanket is perfect for your child’s needs.